axtcsq/G11T3/readme.txt

 To use our project, please follow these sets of instructions:

 a.
-How to set up our application based on the submitted file(s) Ensure that the necessary dependencies have been installed onto your computer
+How to set up our application based on the submitted file(s) Ensure that the necessary dependencies have been installed onto your computer by running this command on your VS Code terminal

 npm i